gogodyne/KontrolRackLib/README.md

 # KontrolRackLib
-The KontrolRack Library supports writing firmware to run panels in a "KontrolRack", a proposed standard for modular USB control panels.
+The "KontrolRack" is a proposed standard for modular USB control panels.

 - [https://gogodyne.co/KontrolRack/](https://gogodyne.co/KontrolRack/)